Be sure to read this BEFORE you leave! We have some tips to make your experience better plus very useful information you will require to visit.

 What should I bring?

 Don’t forget your paper A4 ticket and order confirmation.
 You will need your golden ticket on board THE POLAR EXPRESS™ so don’t forget this either!
-These will have been posted to you around October time.
+These will have been posted to you in November.
 If you haven’t received yours, please see the ticket FAQs for details.

 For those of you who purchased The Polar Express storybook then please feel free to bring it with you to read along with the story on board and to ask Santa to sign it for you.